Hwansoo-Choi/Lane_RSR/README.md

 It consists of reconstruction module, segmentation module, and restoration module.

+The reconstruction module reconstructs the ruined lane marks.

-This implementation uses ENet-SAD model as segmentation module.
+Any lane detection network can be used as segmentation module, but this implementation uses ENet-SAD model as segmentation module.

+The restoration module restores shape of the detected lanes.

 ![framework](https://user-images.githubusercontent.com/62361339/147280796-7fc24e41-f7a9-4dbf-9047-0272e755a775.PNG)